Cojacfar/Capstone/Report.md

 ### Implementation
-In this section, the process for which metrics, algorithms, and techniques that you implemented for the given data will need to be clearly documented.
-It should be abundantly clear how the implementation was carried out, and discussion should be made regarding any complications that occurred during this process.
-Questions to ask yourself when writing this section:
-- _Is it made clear how the algorithms and techniques were implemented with the given datasets or input data?_
-- _Were there any complications with the original metrics or techniques that required changing prior to acquiring a solution?_
-- _Was there any part of the coding process (e.g., writing complicated functions) that should be documented?_

 In order to perform this classification, I implemented a two-part neural network in Keras.
 The solution was created and ran inside of a Jupyter Notebook utilizing Tensorflow-GPU.

 The first neural network is a _word2vec_ network that was pre-trained on an extremely large corpus (a set of text).
 The vectors created from a word2vec network are called _Embeddings_.
 They are a popular way to represent textual information within machine learning.
 The created embeddings contain a representation for the word that is learned from the corpus, which can reflect the relationship to other words.
 In my network, I locked the learned embeddings from being trained.
 In this case, I'm relying completely on the Google-trained set "GoogleNews-Vectors-negative300".
 The 300 here is an important value, as it represents the length of each embedding vector.
+Google provides several embedding vector lengths in pre-trained sets, but any value is possible to use if you train it yourself.

+This network has created a mapping of words to embedding vectors, which we then input our entire corpus of text into.
+In essence, this allows us to represent each word with a 300-length vector.
+This becomes the first step in our algorithm - take each word from our tweet and represent it as an embedding vector.

+Once we've created this vector, we use _Reshape_ to change how we're representing the data.
+There are various ways to process a sentence after _word2vec_, with the traditional method involving averaging the vector of each word in the sentence.
+However, we instead transform our embedding vectors into a matrix.
+Each row of this matrix is one word of the tweet represented as an _embedding vector_.

+This matrix is fed into four separate convolutional towers, each creating filters with different sizes.
+These filters are each 300 columns with varying number of rows.
+Each row is representing a word, so you can imagine these filters as covering a different number of words.
+We used 1, 2, 4, and 5 word filters for each separate tower.
+Once passed through a filter, the network goes through a _Max Pooling_ to allow for translation of words across the sentence.
+Additionally, this lowers the computation cost by reducing the number of variables moving forward.

+The output of each tower is concatenated together before being fed into another small convolution filter.
+The output of all of this is put into a _Global Max Pooling_ layer that helps more with translational flexibility and vastly reduces our number of parameters by taking the average of each feature map fed into it.

+This network is then fed into a simple fully connected dense layer with 256 nodes.
+The following layer is a dropout layer to help prevent overfitting to the training dataset.
+Finally, the network ends with a _softmax_ dense network that outputs the probability for the input to match each category.

 ### Refinement

-In this section, you will need to discuss the process of improvement you made upon the algorithms and techniques you used in your implementation.
-For example, adjusting parameters for certain models to acquire improved solutions would fall under the refinement category.
-Your initial and final solutions should be reported, as well as any significant intermediate results as necessary.
-Questions to ask yourself when writing this section:
-- _Has an initial solution been found and clearly reported?_
-- _Is the process of improvement clearly documented, such as what techniques were used?_
-- _Are intermediate and final solutions clearly reported as the process is improved?_
+The initial pass of the algorithm was surprisingly effective.
+The first attempt was a sequential network which is much simpler to implement.
+This was able to predict the category of a tweet with 75% accuracy.
+However, attempts to increase the accuracy consistently failed.
+For this reason, the method was switched to a functional multi-column approach.

+In the new architecture, initial training passes have extremely low accuracy.
+A checkpointer was established with two patiences but the initial couple of training passes never yielded increasing results.
+The most important breakthrough was to go back to the epoch method and perform a minimum of 10 or more training runs.
+At two epochs of training, the model yields a lackluster 28% accuracy.
+However, by epoch 20 we've achieved 92% accuracy.

 ## IV.
 Results
 _(approx. 2-3 pages)_